-The area may be remote compared to other popular fishing places in the country, but the same characteristic allows you to enjoy great fish selections such as the grouper, mackerel and wahoo.
+The area may be remote compared to other popular fishing places in the country.
+Still, the same characteristic allows you to enjoy great fish selections such as the grouper, mackerel, and wahoo.

 1. Do I need a fishing license to fish in Costa Rica?

-Yes, you need a fishing license in Costa Rica if you are going to fish on a boat.
+Yes, you need a fishing license in Costa Rica if you can fish on a boat.